 The Security/Utilities Team is responsible for the security of the school site and its population during an emergency.
-The Security/Utilities Team will coordinate activities with Operations as required.
-Close coordination with the Reunion Gate Team is necessary to safely reunite students with their parents or lawful guardians.
+The Security/Utilities Team will coordinate activities with the Operations Section as needed.
 The Security/Utilities Team shuts down heating and air conditioning units, gas, power, and water utilities as necessary to protect students and staff and to minimize damage to school facilities.
-This team includes participation by campus aides, and members of the custodial and cafeteria staff.
+The team must also coordinate closely with the Reunion Gate Team for gate access to safely reunite students with their parents or lawful guardians.
+This team may include campus aides, and members of the custodial and cafeteria staff.

-Security/Utilities Team Leader: MENESES, ROMAN
+Security/Utilities Team Lead: PRECIADO, JOSUE